JohT/convolution-benchmarks/README.md

 # Benchmark Convolution Implementations

-This repository takes different C++ implementations of the [convolution](https://en.wikipedia.org/wiki/Convolution) algorithm and provides fully automated benchmarks for them visualized as charts.
+This repository takes different C++ implementations of the [convolution](https://en.wikipedia.org/wiki/Convolution) algorithm and provides fully automated benchmarks visualized as charts.
+It might also be used as a starting point or template for other C++ benchmark projects.

+## 🚀 Features

+- Insights on how a classical convolution algorithm can be implemented and optimized: [BenchmarkCharts.md](./chart/BenchmarkCharts.md)
+- A simple (6 lines of code), easy to read (no intrinsics), yet fast convolution implementation: [inputPerKernelValueTransposed](./source/JohTConvolution.h)
+- Fully automated (CLI) visualization of [Catch2](https://github.com/catchorg/Catch2) benchmark results using  [vega-lite](https://vega.github.io/vega-lite) charts: [chart/README.md](./chart/README.md)
+- [GitHub Actions](https://docs.github.com/en/actions) workflow for fully automated benchmarks on Linux, MacOS and Windows: [continuous-integration.yml](.github/workflows/continuous-integration.yml)
+- [Renovate](https://github.com/renovatebot/renovate) configuration to update [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) managed C++ dependencies: [renovate.json](./renovate.json)

-## Results
+## 📈 Results

-[BenchmarkChart.md](./chart/BenchmarkChart.md) contains the benchmark results visualized as bar charts.
+[BenchmarkCharts.md](./chart/BenchmarkCharts.md) contains the benchmark results visualized as bar charts.

-## Prerequisites
+## ⚒️ Tools

 - Needs [CMake](https://cmake.org/download) (e.g. with the [Visual Studio Installer](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170)) to build the project.
-- Needs [node-canvas](https://github.com/Automattic/node-canvas#compiling) to create SVG vector graphics files.
+- Needs [node-canvas](https://github.com/Automattic/node-canvas#compiling) dependencies to create SVG vector graphics files.
 - Needs [nodejs](https://nodejs.org) to build the JavaScript based charts.
 - Recommends [Ninja](https://ninja-build.org/) as "a small build system with a focus on speed".
 - Uses [cpm](https://github.com/cpm-cmake/CPM.cmake) as a "Setup-free CMake dependency management" for C++.
 - Uses [Catch2](https://github.com/catchorg/Catch2) as Unit-Test and Benchmark-Framework for C++.
 - Uses [vega-lite](https://vega.github.io/vega-lite) to visualize the benchmark results as a bar chart.
+- Uses [GitHub Actions](https://docs.github.com/en/actions) to fully automate build, benchmarks and visualization.
 - Uses [Renovate](https://github.com/renovatebot/renovate) to update the dependencies automatically.

-## Commands
+## ⚡️ Commands

-- Run [script/run-all.sh](./script/run-all.sh) or [script\run-all.bat](./script/run-all.bat) to run all the following commands in order.
+- Run [script/run-all.sh](./script/run-all.sh) or [script\run-all.bat](./script/run-all.bat) to build and test the project, run the benchmarks and create the charts.
-- Run [script/benchmark-with-charts.sh](./script/benchmark-with-charts.sh) or [script\benchmark-with-charts.bat](./script/benchmark-with-charts.bat) to run the benchmark tests and generate charts without (re)building the project.
+- Run [script/benchmark-with-charts.sh](./script/benchmark-with-charts.sh) or [script\benchmark-with-charts.bat](./script/benchmark-with-charts.bat) to run the benchmarks and generate the charts without rebuilding the project.

-Further commands and a detailed description can be found in [COMMANDS.md](./COMMANDS.md).
+- Further commands and a detailed description can be found in [COMMANDS.md](./COMMANDS.md).
-[chart/COMMANDS.md](./chart/COMMANDS.md) describes the commands to create the charts.
+- [chart/COMMANDS.md](./chart/COMMANDS.md) describes the commands to create the charts.

-## Compiler Options for vectorization reports
+## ⚙️ Compiler Options for vectorization reports

 The following compiler options are used to get detailed vectorization reports.
 They are defined in [CompilerOptions.cmake](./cmake/CompilerOptions.cmake).